 When it comes to equity release, there are many options to choose from.
-Interest-only mortgages is one of them.
+An interest-only mortgage1 is one of them.

 With interest-only plans, you only need to repay the interest on your loan until the end of its term.
 When you die or go into long-term medical care, the period ends.
 Then you’ll be required to repay the loan, or your loved ones will need to repay it to the equity release provider.
 As with equity release mortgages, interest and capital repayment may be held indefinitely until the house is sold.

 As mentioned before, this is when the equity release user dies or needs constant care.